isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3512.md

 ---
-title: 'Job Redesign Consultancy - NTUC LearningHub Pte Ltd'
+title: 'Job Redesign Consultancy - Singapore Productivity Centre Pte Ltd'
 permalink: /productivity-solutions-grant/solutionrepo/solution3512
 ---

-## Job Redesign Consultancy - NTUC LearningHub Pte Ltd
+## Job Redesign Consultancy - Singapore Productivity Centre Pte Ltd

 ## Overview

 **Description**

-NTUC LearningHub is the leading Continuing Education and Training provider in Singapore which aims to transform the lifelong employability of working people.
-Since our corporatisation in 2004, we have helped over 26,000 organisations and achieved more than 2.6 million training places.
-As a Total Learning Solutions provider, we forge partnerships to offer a wide range of relevant end-to-end advisory & training to help companies and individuals transform and upskill.
+SGPC is a one-stop competency and resource centre that aims to help the Services sector strengthen capabilities for sustainable competitiveness and has helped more than 1,000 enterprises through consultancy projects, business advisory, training and certification, and overseas study missions.
+Since April 2019, SGPC has been appointed by Enterprise Singapore as the National Productivity Organisation, representing Singapore to the Asian Productivity Organisation.

 ## Solution Packages Option(s)